reeb-2000/Audio-Deepfake-Detection/README.md

 Limitations:
 The results depend a lot on how we set the spectrogram parameters, May not generalize well across every kind of AI-generated voice

+## Part 2: Implementation (Please Check code)

+## Part 3: Documentation and Analysis

+Implementation Process

+Challenges I faced:
+The main issue was figuring out how to get the audio into a format that a CNN can actually use.
+I started with raw audio, but then had to convert it into mel-spectrograms.
+That’s when I got a shape mismatch error, the audio files were all different lengths, and stacking them just didn’t work.
+Training also gave me a few problems, especially when the model didn’t like the input shapes or ran into memory issues.

+How I fixed it:
+I resized all the spectrograms to a fixed shape (128x400) so the model wouldn’t complain.
+Added padding where needed and normalized the inputs to keep things clean.
+For training I kept the model architecture simple and tweaked the batch size to make it easier on my system.

+Stuff I assumed:
+I went with the idea that mel-spectrograms are good enough to represent speech and catch deepfake patterns.
+Also assumed that the real vs fake labels in the dataset were accurate enough for this kind of experiment.
+And yeah that a basic CNN could learn some useful stuff without needing a super complex setup.